Ontario Science Centre: Affiliations

 The Ontario Science Centre is affiliated with the Canadian Museums Association (CMA), Canadian Heritage Information Network (CHIN), and Virtual Museum of Canada.
 The Ontario Science Centre is a member of the international Association of Science-Technology Centers (ASTC).

 Cultural references

-Ontario Science Centre was used by David Cronenberg as a location for his 1970 film Crimes of the Future.
+The Don Mills site of Ontario Science Centre was used by David Cronenberg as a location for his 1970 film Crimes of the Future.

 Media

 The Ontario Science Centre was featured on the Rick Mercer Report in 2016.
-In his CBC news satire program, Rick Mercer visited numerous scientists' exhibits, took part in a wildlife conservation show, and partook in a psychological fear study during a workshop there.
+In his CBC news satire program—Rick Mercer visited numerous scientists' exhibits, took part in a wildlife conservation show, and partook in a psychological fear study during a workshop there.

-The Grand Hall of the centre was used as an airport terminal in episode 5 of the miniseries Station Eleven.The creative team of the series expressed their desire for the building to be saved in the aftermath of its closure.
+The Grand Hall of the centre was used as an airport terminal in episode 5 of the miniseries Station Eleven.
+The creative team of the series expressed their desire for the building to be saved in the aftermath of its closure.

 The controversy surrounding the closure and politics behind it would be portrayed in a May 2025 episode of Law & Order Toronto: Criminal Intent, with mention of the closure of a science centre called "The Toronto Centre of Science."